kavia-common/mood-tracker-and-journal-284061-284072/mood_log_backend/README.md

 - Development: `npm run dev` (nodemon, auto-restart)
 - Production/Container start: `npm start` (runs `node src/server.js`)
 - Procfile is provided to ensure platforms expecting a Procfile use `npm start`.
+- Optional: `start.sh` script is available for platforms invoking a shell entrypoint.
+It runs `npm ci && npm start` and does not use or reference any Python venv/uvicorn components.

-Server will run at http://localhost:3001
+Server will run at http://localhost:3001 (configurable via `PORT`).

 ## API